-The Medical division is focused on becoming a leading provider of diagnostic laboratory equipment as well as a distributor of leading brands of other diagnostic equipment suppliers to emerging countries.
-Those countries of which the most prominent for BATM are China, Russia, Mexico, Brazil and others, have huge potential for upward growth.
+The Medical division is focused on becoming a leading provider of diagnostic laboratory equipment as well as a distributor of leading brands of other diagnostic equipment suppliers to emerging market countries.
+The most prominent countries for BATM are China, Russia, Mexico and Brazil, which have huge potential for upward growth.
 The division is built on high reliability, fast and easy to operate equipment for small diagnostic laboratories with an emphasis on emerging markets.